Option (finance): Long call

 A trader who expects a stock's price to increase can buy a call option to purchase the stock at a fixed price (strike price) at a later date, rather than purchase the stock outright.
 The cash outlay on the option is the premium.
 The trader would have no obligation to buy the stock, but only has the right to do so on or before the expiration date.
 The risk of loss would be limited to the premium paid, unlike the possible loss had the stock been bought outright.

-The holder of an American-style call option can sell the option holding at any time until the expiration date, and would consider doing so when the stock's spot price is above the exercise price, especially if the holder expects the price of the option to drop.
+The holder of an American-style call option can sell the option holding at any time until the expiration date and would consider doing so when the stock's spot price is above the exercise price, especially if the holder expects the price of the option to drop.
 By selling the option early in that situation, the trader can realise an immediate profit.
 Alternatively, the trader can exercise the option – for example, if there is no secondary market for the options – and then sell the stock, realising a profit.
 A trader would make a profit if the spot price of the shares rises by more than the premium.
-For example, if the exercise price is 100 and premium paid is 10, then if the spot price of 100 rises to only 110 the transaction is break-even; an increase in stock price above 110 produces a profit.
+For example, if the exercise price is 100 and the premium paid is 10, then if the spot price of 100 rises to only 110, the transaction is break-even; an increase in the stock price above 110 produces a profit.

 If the stock price at expiration is lower than the exercise price, the holder of the option at that time will let the call contract expire and lose only the premium (or the price paid on transfer).

 Long put

 A trader who expects a stock's price to decrease can buy a put option to sell the stock at a fixed price (strike price) at a later date.
-The trader is under no obligation to sell the stock, but has the right to do so on or before the expiration date.
+The trader is not obligated to sell the stock, but has the right to do so on or before the expiration date.
 If the stock price at expiration is below the exercise price by more than the premium paid, the trader makes a profit.
-If the stock price at expiration is above the exercise price, the trader lets the put contract expire, and loses only the premium paid.
+If the stock price at expiration is above the exercise price, the trader lets the put contract expire and loses only the premium paid.
 In the transaction, the premium also plays a role as it enhances the break-even point.
 For example, if the exercise price is 100 and the premium paid is 10, then a spot price between 90 and 100 is not profitable.
 The trader makes a profit only if the spot price is below 90.

 The trader exercising a put option on a stock does not need to own the underlying asset, because most stocks can be shorted.